 Zero Motorcycles developed a motor and integrated controller specifically for use in small electric vehicles — including motorcycles, neighborhood electric vehicles, and all-terrain vehicles.
 The electric vehicle company based in Santa Cruz designed a cost-effective, scalable manufacturing process that allows them to produce the powertrains for less than $450 each.
 The motors are being used on Zero Motorcycles’s 2013 model year electric motorcycles, featuring 68 foot-pounds of torque and 54 horsepower.

 This project has successfully been completed as of March 2013.

 The project team provide match funding of $938,000 of match.

 The state grant boosts manufacturing jobs in Santa Cruz County, which had an unemployment rate of 15 percent in early 2010.
-The new project is expected to create 12 jobs, with additional hiring expected if the more efficient design performs as expected and manufacturing scales up.
+Zero Motorcycles, based in Santa Cruz, has a 15,000 square foot facility in Scott’s Valley that employs more than 50 people.
 Each powertrain that replaces a traditional gasoline-powered motorcycle engine will cut greenhouse gas emissions by 72 percent, gasoline use by 70 gallons per year and tailpipe emissions by 100 percent.

 Grant Agreement Number: ARV-10-013